-Figure 3.7 presents historic stream temperatures and future projections in 2040 and 2080 for combined streams across the Klamath Basin.
-Figure 3.7 projections are from the NW Climate Tool.
+Figure 3.7 from the NW Climate Tool presents historic stream temperatures and future projections in 2040 and 2080 for combined streams across the Klamath Basin.

-&lt;sup>6 Eli Asarian notes that "summaries provided by the NW Climate Tool are somewhat misleading from a fisheries perspective because universe of reaches presented goes all the way up to the headwaters, far upstream of where anadromous fish can access.
+6 Eli Asarian notes that "summaries provided by the NW Climate Tool are somewhat misleading from a fisheries perspective because universe of reaches presented goes all the way up to the headwaters, far upstream of where anadromous fish can access.
 So the 57.2-60.8 C stat is highly affected by all the upper headwater reaches of the streams, which are closer to the spring sources and have high riparian canopy relative, so are much cooler than the warmer lower reaches of streams downstream where the fish are."